Piroddi/DockerSwarmAWS/README.md

 ## Project Overview
 ### Infrastructure
 All the infrastructure components demonstrated in the Docker Swarm in AWS diagram below are created using Terraform.
-This includes the networking components such as the VPC, the Subnets, the Network Load Balancer, the EC2 instances used for the managers and the workers, and their respective Security Groups.
+This includes the networking components such as the VPC, the Subnets, the Network Load Balancer, the EC2 instances used for the managers and the workers, and their respective Security Groups. <br /><br />
+The EC2 instances that make up the cluster are deployed to private subnets in the VPC.
+Since the nodes to have access to the Internet for installation of dependencies, a NAT Gateway is deployed to the public subnets to allow traffic from the Internet to reach the private nodes.

+The application is accessible through an NLB associated with the public subnets and forwards incoming traffic to the nodes in the private subnets on the relevant port for the application.

 ### Microservice Application
 The microservice application consists of 3 services, a GraphQL service which acts as the gateway to the products and orders services.
 All services are in Node.JS to Kelvin's dismay.
 The application is a very basic example of ecommerce components.
 Each service is containerised with Docker.